mathielo/dst-dedicated-server/docs/ServerPerformance.md

 #### Downsides / Watch out for

 * Resources available vs. Server (and game client) performance
-* You need a solid internet connection if players are joining remotely
+* You need a solid Internet connection if players are joining remotely

 ### Hosting in a VPS (Virtual Private Server)